katossky/katossky.github.io/index.md

 ## Why this website?

 Starting on July, 1<sup>st</sup>, I will be riding my bike accross Europe from Trondheim (Norway) to Santiago (Spain) along *The Pigrims' Route*, route number 3 in the *EuroVelo* network.
-This trip is mainly about my trip, but I will also write about my other pleasures in life: mapping, cooking, gardening and statistics.
+This website is mainly about my trip, but I will also write about my other pleasures in life: mapping, cooking, gardening and statistics.

 ## What can I find here?